 Matching Methodology

 Does the tool use genuine semantic matching, or is it keyword search with a modern interface?
-A quick test: search for a role using non-standard language.
-If the results are empty or irrelevant, the "AI" is probably just pattern matching on keywords.
-Genuine AI matching should return relevant candidates even when your search terms don't exactly match how candidates describe their experience.
+Here’s a quick test: search for a role using non-standard language.
+If the results are empty or irrelevant, the “AI” is probably just pattern matching on keywords.
+Genuine AI matching should return relevant candidates even when your search terms don’t exactly match how candidates describe their experience.

 Feedback Loops